PawsPartners - An Alliance for the Animals

 A-PAL Spay/Neuter Programs

 Since 1978, A-PAL Humane Society has worked with Amador County Animal Control and countless volunteers to reduce shelter intakes and increase shelter save rates by advocating for spay/neuter of shelter animals.
 In 1988, the Amador County shelter took in approximately 2,400 animals annually with a save rate of just 15 percent.
-In 2021, our local shelter had an intake of 961 animals with a save rate of 88 percent.
-In 2021, A-PAL Humane Society was able to adopt out 300+ cats and kittens, with age-appropriate vaccines and spay/neuter surgery.
+After many years of hard work and dedication, by 2021 our local shelter had an intake of 961 animals with a save rate of 88 percent.
+Each year, A-PAL Humane Society is able to adopt out 300+ cats and kittens, with age-appropriate vaccines, a microchip and spay/neuter surgery.
 Over the years, A-PAL has developed several programs to help our feral cat colonies and Amador County residents' pets.
 These programs have helped lower shelter intake numbers and reduce the number of feral cats and otherwise homeless animals in our county.
-In 2021, 835 Amador County felines and canines were spayed or neutered through A-PAL programs.
+All told, these programs have helped over 1,000 cats and dogs receive spay or neuter surgery.

 How to trap a feral cat